 The usual end-of-the-year awards take place for the yearly winners in each of the three discipline as well as an overall winner or “Club Champion”.
 The Championship is determined by the top six scores out of the twelve contests.

 Roger Van Elslander is leading the charge for the group of DLG enthusiast and CD’s a major DLG contest each year as a benefit for the “Toys for Tots” where each contestant donates a toy or money as the entry fee.
 Gerry Marcicki has been running the ALES event and Jack Iafret the TALES event.

 The club was a member of the MSL (Michigan Soaring League) and held a major “League Contest” each year as part of that group for probably 30 years.
-Too bad that group has been disbanded since about 2005 because many of the participating clubs have disbanded due to lack of new flyers coming aboard.
+Too bad that group has been disbanded since about 2005 because many of the participating clubs disbanded due to lack of new flyers.

 Another by-gone event we were responsible for, the Annual Sno-Fly was run for 34 consecutive years until it became obvious the now older group could not take the Michigan weather during the third weekend in February.

 In 2012 we had our first major ALES contest but the weather all but destroyed the turnout.
 Since then the club has focused on the club contest and has not had a sanctioned major contest for years.
 Mike Wiz is going to try to build a DLG sanctioned/open contest into a major yearly event starting in 2019 and we all hope he succeeds.

 In the past we have had a newsletter with Wilbert Hutchings as the editor but since the advent of the internet and electronic forums that activity has dissolved with time.

 We do have a fairly active web site at www.gdshs.org that contains all the information that someone looking for a soaring club would need.
 We also have a Facebook page managed by Tom Kelly as well as an internal Google Groups forum for chat and official email mailing list for official publications.

 Roger Van Elslander (present president)